TazWake/TimeLineViewer_Linux/README.md

 # LinuxTimelineViewer

-LinuxTimelineViewer is a Qt5.15.13-based C++ application for visualizing large forensic timeline CSV files in a tabbed GUI.
+LinuxTimelineViewer is a Qt5.15.13-based C++ application for visualising large forensic timeline CSV files in a tabbed GUI.
 It is designed for efficient handling of multi-GB files and supports both Filesystem and Super timeline formats.

 ## Features

 - Multi-tab viewing (one file per tab)
 - Sorting and filtering by column
 - On-demand search with column picker